AxelBanderet/sigfox-blockchain/readme.md

 You will land on a web page where you will be able to create and deploy a Blockchain application.
 At this moment, just upload the *.json* and *.sol* of the Refrigereated Transportation provided [here](https://github.com/Azure-Samples/blockchain/blob/master/blockchain-workbench/application-and-smart-contract-samples/refrigerated-transportation/readme.md) by Microsoft.
-I advise to go check and deep-dive into those Smart Contract files because they are the one defining how the Blockchain application is going to behave.
-You will need to write such files in the future to create your own Blockhain Application.
+I advise to go check and deep-dive into those Smart Contract files because they are the one defining how the Blockchain application is behaving.
+You will need to write such files to create and define your own Blockhain Application.

 ![Image](img/BlockchainWebApp/DeployBlockchainApplication.png)